 Why have scammers taken their aim at Cupid?
 There are three main reasons:

-You may be thinking, “what kind of person gives $23,000 to a stranger online?”
+You may be thinking, “What kind of person gives $23,000 to a stranger online?”
 You’d be surprised.
-Many scam artists will hustle for years, gaining affection by sending gifts and building trust by detailing a convincing story of why they can’t connect in-person (they may be “stationed overseas,” “going through court battles with an ex,” or “dealing with immigration issues”).
-In any of these scenarios, the scammer can keep the con going for years, and they’re skilled at preying upon the vulnerable; a Toronto woman lost over $450,000 over the course of seven years in a situation just like this.
+Many scam artists will hustle for years, gaining affection by sending gifts and building trust by detailing a convincing story of why they can’t connect in-person.
+Some scam artists may claim they are stationed overseas, going through court battles with an ex, or dealing with immigration issues.
+In any of these scenarios, the scammer can keep the con going for years, and they’re skilled at preying upon the vulnerable.
+For example, one Toronto woman lost over $450,000 over the course of seven years in a situation just like this.

 The Canadian Anti-Fraud Centre (CAFC) reports that romance scams are the nation’s highest grossing con, beating out both email fraud and identity theft.
 So, how can you fight back and ensure that you’re not a victim of love?

-You heard it from Bob, and this is the scammer's best line.
 No matter how much love they say they have to give, the most important rule is to never—and I mean never—send money to an online-only contact.
 No matter how much they’ve captured your heart, don’t do it.
-If you just can’t help yourself, at least insist that any money sent is via credit card transaction; this may allow for some recourse if ooh-la-la happens to be oh-no-he-didn’t.
+If you just can’t help yourself, at least insist that any money sent is via a credit card transaction; this may allow for some recourse if ooh-la-la happens to be oh-no-he-didn’t.